-TDG training, the eternal problem that has been going on for so many years.
-I began my career in 1999 and even then the regulations did not really help to define training requirements regarding the Transportation of Dangerous Goods Regulations (TDGR).
-It is fair to say that we are no further ahead today.
+Training is an eternal problem that has been going on for so many years.
+I started my career in 1999, and at that time the regulations did not help us to define our needs for training requirements regarding the Transportation of Dangerous Goods Regulations (TDGR).
+It is fair to state that in many ways, we are not that much further ahead today.

-This blog is one in a series that I hope will help you establish the training requirements for your employees.
+This blog is one of a series that will try to make it as clear as possible and help your process to establish the training needs for your employees.

 Before I begin, I would like to clarify the term ”Transportation”.
-When Transport Canada uses the term transportation includes any activity that relates to the request for transportation by all modes of transport (contacting a carrier Continue Reading…
+When Transport Canada uses the term transportation it is to include any activity that relates to the request for transportation by all modes of transport (contacting a carrier Continue Reading…